 - Can I deduct my high property taxes and still be rewarded for donating to my favorite charities?

-- Will my donations be limited now that I’m in a higher tax bracket?
+- Will deductions from my donations be limited now that I’m in a higher tax bracket?

-If you have similar questions about how the One Big Beautiful Bill (OBBBA) may impact you, consider reaching out to your financial or tax professional for guidance.
+If you have similar questions about how the One Big Beautiful Bill Act (OBBBA) may impact your donation strategy, consider reaching out to your financial or tax professional for guidance.

 Overhauling the Previous Tax Overhaul